-One reason the welfare measure evaluated by CBA is so unattractive as a sole criterion for evaluating policies is its short-termism.
-CBA is present biased in the sense that present preferences and cost considerations dictate how resources should be allocated for all time.
-By contrast, the focus of a regulatory budget is on increasing long-run social welfare.
-A long-run approach has strong moral appeal, though the requirement that regulations not be allowed to proceed unless there are cost saving could be perceived as problematic for being insensitive to the preferences of current citizens.
-Thus, while the CBA criterion anoints current citizens with willingness and ability to pay as dictators, a cost-saving criterion is indifferent to current preferences except to the extent that catering to these preferences also saves resources.
+budget is on increasing long-run social welfare.
+A long-run approach has strong moral appeal, though the requirement that regulations not be allowed to proceed unless they are cost saving could be perceived as problematic, because it is somewhat insensitive to the preferences of current citizens.
+Thus, while the CBA criterion anoints current citizens with willingness and ability to pay as dictators, a cost-saving criterion is indifferent to current preferences except to the extent that catering to these preferences also saves money.

-Jim Tozzi has argued that passing a cost-benefit test should be a necessary and not a sufficient condition for moving forward with a government regulation and that a separate, additional public evaluation criterion should be applied to rules based on a regulatory budget.
-This approach is attractive because a combined criterion would be neither a dictatorship of the present nor a dictatorship of the future.
-Instead it would be a balance of short and long term interests.
-In practice, this would likely mean that for regulations to proceed they would have to be shown to be cost saving and that current citizens, through their revealed preferences, are voluntarily willing to pay for whatever benefits the regulation generates in excess of costs.
-A future administration
+Jim Tozzi has argued that passing a cost-benefit test should be a necessary, but not a sufficient, condition for moving forward with a government regulation and that a separate, additional public evaluation criterion should be applied to rules based on a regulatory budget.152 This approach is attractive because a combined criterion would be neither a dictatorship of the present nor a dictatorship of the future, but rather would seem to balance short- and long-run interests.153 In practice, this would likely mean that regulations, to proceed, would have to be shown to be cost saving and that current citizens, through their revealed preferences, are voluntarily willing to pay for whatever benefits the regulation generates.
+A future administration should consider integrating the two evaluation criteria in a similar way.
+Perhaps the easiest way to do this would be to integrate regulatory budgeting cost analysis into existing OMB guidelines on regulatory analysis, thereby requiring cost analysis be a component of regulatory impact analysis, alongside aspects of CBA.